Driving in Singapore: Road signs

 Most roads, bridges, roundabouts, and tunnels are marked with signposts bearing the name of the road.
 The expressways in Singapore are not numbered (unlike in most other countries), but are named.
 Road signs abbreviate the full name of the expressway with three representative letters, such as PIE for the Pan Island Expressway or ECP for the East Coast Parkway, respectively.

-Almost all road signs in Singapore are in English although many road names have a Malay origin.
+All road signs in Singapore are displayed in English, except where signs are bilingual.
+Road names may also have a Malay origin.
 Typically, "Jalan" is used for "Road" and "Lorong" is used for "Lane".
 Multilingual road signs exist, especially for historically ethnic enclaves like Chinatown or Little India, or for landmarks.
 For example, some directional signs pointing to Chinese or Hindu temples are bilingual or trilingual (English, Chinese, or Tamil).
 Bilingual signage dates to the early days of Singapore.